nats-io/nats-site/content/documentation/index.md

 With [NATS Streaming](/documentation/streaming/nats-streaming-intro/), a data streaming service for NATS, additional use cases include:

 - Event streaming with replay from specific time or sequence (or relevant offset)
-- Durable susbcriptions for transient clients
+- Durable subcriptions for transient clients
 - Persistent/guaranteed message delivery

 ## NATS messaging models